TitoMoi/servihelper/DEVELOPER.md

 Language files must be sorted when adding keys with the command: `node scripts/sort-i18json.js`

-- It's possible to remove extra keys with `npm run i18n:extract:remove`
+- It's NOT possible to remove extra keys with `transloco-keys-manager extract --remove-extra-keys` because some keys are not in the template.

 - It's possible to add the missing keys to all the other files with `npm run i18n:find:add`

 ## Lazy load